Dosing 101: 18g vs 20g Baskets – Which One to Use?

 - You prefer larger shots (40g+ output)

-- You make primarily milk drinks (larger dose punches through milk)
+- You make primarily milk drinks (bigger dose punches through milk)

-- You’re using dark roasts that extract easily
+- You use dark roasts that extract easily

-- You want more forgiving extraction (better for beginners)
+- You want more forgiving extraction (better for learning)

 - You’re upgrading from stock Breville baskets